Joey Gosiengfiao's Temptation Island: Plot

-The next day, Serafina reveals he slept with Alfred which started a fight with the rest of the girls and she is defeated by Cristina.
-Cristina, in frustration runs out and chased by Umberto.
-They stumble upon Joshua’s dead body.
-They found out that he committed suicide, as the group mourns over Joshua and proposes burying the body.
-Pura suggests eating one of Joshua’s body part to fulfill their hunger.
-The group are disgusted but had no choice.
-Nympha finally stands up for herself when Serafina insults her and her whole family but makes up when Serafina promises payment when they get home.
-Umberto serves Joshua’s cooked body part.
-The group cries as they eat the food, they sing “Habang may Buhay,” a song famously played in funerals.
-At the end of the song, they notice a group of helicopter and chases it, but it fails to spot them.
-Out of frustration, each of the finalist promises to change once they leave the island, they also make up with each other.
-A group of soldiers arrive to rescue them.
-Once they are back in Manila, the pageant goes on and Serafina wins the Miss Sunshine Manila, she thanks her family, her newly found friends, Nympha, and Joshua.
-After the competition, Pura and Ricardo reveal their plans for marriage, Serafina decided to bring Nympha in California, Virginia makes up with Alfred, and Cristina chooses Umberto over Antonio.
+The next day, Serafina revealed she slept with Alfred, which started a fight with the rest of the girls, and she is defeated by Cristina.
+Cristina, in frustration ran out and was chased by Umberto.
+They stumbled upon Joshua’s dead body.
+They found out that he committed suicide.
+As the group mourned over Joshua and proposes burying the body, Pura suggested eating one of Joshua’s body part to fulfill their hunger.
+The group are disgusted, but had no choice.
+Nympha finally stood up for herself when Serafina insults her and her whole family, but made up when Serafina promised payment when they get home.
+Umberto served Joshua’s cooked body part.
+The group, while crying as they eat the food, sang “Habang May Buhay,” a song famously played in funerals.
+At the end of the song, they noticed a group of helicopters and chased them, but they failed to spot them.
+Out of frustration, each of the finalists promised to change once they leave the island.
+They also made up with each other.
+A group of soldiers arrived to rescue them.
+Once they were back in Manila, the pageant went on and Serafina wins the Miss Sunshine Manila.
+She thanked her family, her newly found friends, Nympha and Joshua.
+After the competition, Pura and Ricardo revealed their plans for marriage, Serafina decided to bring Nympha in California, Virginia made up with Alfred, and Cristina chooses Umberto over Antonio.